Distance: 22 miles out and back

 At the top of the climb, in a small saddle, a narrow two-lane road without a center line takes off to the R. It’s actually the continuation of Coleman Valley Rd, and you want it.
 There is no road sign of any sort anywhere around, but the other two directions have stop signs.
 There’s a sign reading “winding narrow road next 8 miles” ten feet down CVR.
 If you’re looking to minimize your climbing, start your ride here (though parking is hard to find).

-The road drops through lovely, thick coastal forest into a lovely unpolished farming valley, the eponymous Coleman Valley.
+The road drops through lovely, thick coastal forest into a charming, unpolished farming valley, the eponymous Coleman Valley.
 Note the old one-room schoolhouse preserved on your R. There is often a flock of wild turkeys in the area around the school.

 At the far end of the valley you climb, significantly, for a mile to a series of rollers through classic coastal grassland.
 You’ll swear you’re in the Scottish highlands.
 Fog is common here on warm days, but it only adds to the Gaelic atmosphere, and almost always Hwy 1 is below the fog layer so you’ll see the ocean and the coast.
 This is open range, so you’ll see cattle and sheep, sometimes on the road.
 The road is never flat (in either direction), so you’ll burn more energy than you expect.